 The ESG and Nominating Committee believes that the Board should be comprised of directors with a broad range of experience, expertise and attributes.
 The Board has fixed the number of directors to be elected at the meeting at ten.
 The following table reflects the diverse skill set requirements of the Board and identifies the specific experience, expertise and attributes brought by each individual director nominee.
+Three of our incumbent directors, Messrs.
+Halperin, Monahan and Rosenfeld, will retire from the Board, effective as of immediately prior to the meeting, and will not stand for re-election at the meeting.

-Britta Bomhard Susan E. Cates Eric J. Foss Jerry Fowden Thomas J. Harrington Gregory Monahan Billy D. Prim Eric Rosenfeld Archana Singh Steven P. Stanbrook
+Britta Bomhard Susan E. Cates Eric J. Foss Jerry Fowden Thomas J. Harrington Derek R. Lewis Lori T. Marcus Billy D. Prim Archana Singh Steven P. Stanbrook

 Knowledge, Skills and Experience

-Industry Experience X X X X X
+Industry Experience X X X X X X

 International Experience X X X X X X X X X

-Executive Experience X X X X X X X X
+Executive Experience X X X X X X X X X X

-Digital / E-Commerce X X X X X
+Digital / E-Commerce X X X X X X

-M&A Experience X X X X X X X X X
+M&A Experience X X X X X X X X

-Finance X X X X X X X X
+Finance X X X X X X

 Accounting X X X

 Governance X X X X X X X X X X

 Race/Ethnicity

 Asian (Indian) X

+African American X

-White X X X X X X X X X
+White X X X X X X X X

 Gender

-Male/Female Female Female Male Male Male Male Male Male Female Male
+Male/Female Female Female Male Male Male Male Female Male Female Male

 Board Tenure

-Years 4 3 0 14 4 15 3 15 2 4
+Years 4 3 0 14 4 0 0 3 2 4

 In the opinion of the ESG and Nominating Committee and the Board, each of the ten nominees for election as a director is well qualified to act as a director of Primo Water and, together, the nominees bring the mix of independence, diversity, expertise and experience necessary for the Board and its committees to function effectively.
-Our approach to corporate governance and the roles of the Board and its committees are described under "Corporate Governance" on page 67 of this proxy statement.
+Our approach to corporate governance and the roles of the Board and its committees are described under "Corporate Governance" on page 60 of this proxy statement.